Facebook Keeps Data Secret, Letting Conservative Bias Claims Persist

 Brendan Nyhan, a political scientist at Dartmouth College, is also wary about drawing any big conclusions from CrowdTangle.

-"You can't judge anything about American movies by looking at the top ten box films hits of all time," Nyhan said.
+"You can't judge anything about American movies by looking at the top ten box office films hits of all time," Nyhan said.
 "That's not a great way of understanding what people are actually watching.
 There's the same risk here."

 'Concerned about being seen as on the side of liberals'